zerodevx/svelte-json-view/README.md

 import { JsonView } from '@zerodevx/svelte-json-view'

 const app = new JsonView({
-  target: document.body,  // node to render into
+  target: document.body   // node to render into
-  props: {
+})

+app.$set({
   json: { foo: 'bar' },   // object to prettify
   ...                     // any other props
-  }
 })
 ```